icgc-argo/argo-docs/docs/analysis-workflows/data-types.md

 ### Raw CNV Calls

-Data files containing the copy number segments data called from aligned reads, which which have not yet been annotated or filtered.
+Data files containing the copy number segments data called from aligned reads, which have not yet been annotated or filtered.

 #### File Types